franciscocruz29/404_not_found/README.md

 <!-- OVERVIEW -->

 ## Overview
-Simple page "404 Error Not found" made with HTML & CSS (Responsive & fluid design)
+Simple page "404 Error Not found" made with HTML semantic elements and custom properties in CSS.

 ![screenshot](404-challenge.png)